YOU ARE PREPARED TO: 1) HELP YOUR ATTORNEY, 2)YOUR P.O. DURING YOUR PSI, AND 3)YOUR JUDGE; UNDERSTAND WHO “YOU” ARE, AND WHAT HAPPENED IN YOUR LIFE.

 Properly prepared, are you confident in understanding what makes up your presentence report (PSR)?
 All the information you gather will influence your life, so it is recommended that you present it to your probation officer 1-2 weeks before your interview.

 After your interview and investigation, the probation officer (at this point, the most important person in your life) will write your presentence report – based on the information you provided.
-Your judge will sentence you based on the information you provided that makes up your presentence report.
+Your judge will sentence you based on your provided information that makes up your presentence report.

 IF YOU ARE NOT SURE WHAT TO DO FIRST, START WITH A FREE CONSULTATION FOR YOU OR A LOVED ONE.
-THIS IS MY CELL (240.888.7778), AND I RETURN ALL MY CALLS – Dr. Blatstein
+THIS IS MY PERSONAL CELL (240.888.7778), AND I ANSWER AND RETURN ALL CALLS.

 If comprehensive, it includes: